 5. Unbalanced give and take in the relationship

 One of the signs you’re in a bad relationship is when you give, give, give, and your partner takes, takes, and takes in return.
-Relationships have to be “give and take” from both parties, otherwise, you will experience a romantic-burnout very quickly.
+Relationships have to be “give and take” from both parties.
+Otherwise, you will experience romantic-burnout very quickly.

 Wanting more or less of it doesn’t make you a bad person.
-These are your physical needs and you want your partner to accept and respect them.
-If your partner is not meeting your physical needs or putting forth the effort to make sure you are sexually satisfied, you are in a bad relationship.
+These are your physical needs, and you want your partner to accept and respect them.
+If your partner is not meeting your physical needs or cares for how that makes you feel, you are in a bad relationship.